taijeronv/taijeronv_info/content/home/accomplishments.md

 controlled areas.
 On one occasion, I participated in a patrol that spent the night in Shirokyne, a highly contested town by both sides.

-Our mission was to
-determine the feasibility of conducting 24-hour operations in the conflict zone.
+Our mission was to determine the feasibility of conducting 24-hour operations in the conflict zone.
 The patrol was a success, but we never got permission to do it again.

-In 2015 I was redeployed to the Odesa Monitoring Team.
-I monitored the demobilization of military personnel returning from the conflict zone.
-Shortly after arriving at the team, I took over as the team operations officer.
-The most significant impact I've made is applying my military experience to our daily operations.
-I conduct security assessments of our AO, act as team leader when necessary, manage personnel and assets, and make sure things get done."""
+"""

 [[item]]
 organization = "Curriculum Developer"